FAQ’s

 What happens on the 1st day of camp?

 Campers are welcomed to camp by our very enthusiastic staff!
 Before going to their bunks, all campers are “Health Checked,” which includes a lice check.
+Please note, there is $250 fee for those carrying lice to have it removed by a professional company.
 Bunk counselors escort the campers to their bunks for introductions and unpacking.
-Each camper is individually unpacked by their counselor.
-Camper orientation includes a tour of the grounds, icebreakers, lunch, swim tests, athletics and a Divisional Meeting (by age group) to kick off the summer of their lives!
+Each camper is individually unpacked by their counselor one on one.
+Camper orientation includes a tour of the grounds, icebreakers, lunch, swim demonstrations, athletics, and a Divisional Meeting (by age group) to kick off the summer of their lives!

 Where is Camp Nah-Jee-Wah located?